woll/rsnapshot-herder/TUTORIAL.md

     sudo ssh backup@<client> sudo date
     ```

+11) On the server create a 'sudoers.d/backup' file that restricts the 'backup' user to only executing rsync and rsnaphot-herder as sudo.

-10) On the server, create an rsnapshot config file for each client. e.g. named `rsnapshot.<client>.conf`
+12) On the server, create an rsnapshot config file for each client. e.g. named `rsnapshot.<client>.conf`
 ```
 sudo cp /opt/local/etc/rsnapshot.conf <your path>/rsnapshot.<client>.conf
 ```

-11) In this client rsnapshot config file, set the snapshot_root (using rsnapshot.conf `<tab>` syntax) to a unique directory for each client. e.g.
+13) In this client rsnapshot config file, set the snapshot_root (using rsnapshot.conf `<tab>` syntax) to a unique directory for each client. e.g.
 ```
 snapshot_root<tab>/Volumes/BigBackupDisk/rsnapshot-<client>
 ```

-12) Turn on the 'sync_first' mode
+14) Turn on the 'sync_first' mode
 ```
 sync_first<tab>1
 ```

-13) Set the lockfile to be unique for each client
+15) Set the lockfile to be unique for each client
 ```
 lockfile<tab>/var/run/rsnapshot-<client>.pid
 ```

-14) Enable the cmd_ssh setting
+16) Enable the cmd_ssh setting
 ```
 cmd_ssh<tab>/usr/bin/ssh
 ```

-15) Add the following to the rsync_long_args setting:
+17) Add the following to the rsync_long_args setting:
 ```
 rsync_long_args<tab>--partial --partial-dir=.rsync-partial --rsync-path="sudo /opt/local/bin/rsync" -f'P .rsync-partial'
 ```